-When approving or denying a service from an out-of-network provider, [MCO] will assign a prior authorization number, which refers to and documents the approval.
-[MCO] sends written documentation of the approval or denial to the out-of-network provider within the time frames appropriate to the type of request.
+When approving or denying a service from an out-of-network provider, University of Maryland Health Partners will assign a prior authorization number, which refers to and documents the approval.
+University of Maryland Health Partners sends written documentation of the approval or denial to the out-of-network provider within the time frames appropriate to the type of request.
 Refer to Section I for list of self-referred services which are services we must allow members to access out-of- network.
 Occasionally, a member may be referred to an out-of-network provider because of special needs and the qualifications of the out-of-network provider.
-[MCO] makes such decisions on a case-by-case basis.
+University of Maryland Health Partners makes such decisions on a case-by-case basis.

-Overview of Member Complaint, Grievance and Appeal Processes

-Our MCO member services line, [MCO insert number], operates [MCO insert hours].
+Overview of Member Complaint, Grievance and Appeal Processes Our MCO member services line, 1-800-730-8530 or 410-779-9369 operates 8 a.m. to 5 p.m.
 Member services resolves or properly refers members' inquiries or complaints to the State or other agencies.
-[MCO Name] informs members and providers of the grievance system processes for complaints, grievances, appeals, and Maryland State Fair Hearings.
-This information is contained in the Member Handbook and is available on the [MCO Name] website at [MCO Insert].
+University of Maryland Health Partners informs members and providers of the grievance system processes for complaints, grievances, appeals, and Maryland State Fair Hearings.
+This information is contained in the Member Handbook and is available on the University of Maryland Health Partners website at www.UMHealthPartners.com.

-Members or their authorized representatives can file an appeal or a grievance with [MCO Name] orally or in writing.
+Members or their authorized representatives can file an appeal or a grievance with University of Maryland Health Partners orally or in writing.
 An authorized representative is someone who assists with the appeal on the member's behalf, including but not limited to a family member, friend, guardian, provider, or an attorney.
 Representatives must be designated in writing.
+Providers will not be penalized for advising or advocating on behalf of an enrollee.

-Members and their representatives may also request any of the following information from [MCO Name], free of charge, to help with their appeal by calling [MCO phone number]:
+Members and their representatives may also request any of the following information from University of Maryland Health Partners, free of charge, to help with their appeal by calling 1-800-730-8530 or 410-779-9369:

-- Medical records; - Any benefit provision, guideline, protocol, or criterion [MCO Name] used to make its decision; - Oral interpretation and written translation assistance; and - Assistance with filling out [MCO]'s appeal forms.
+- Medical records; - Any benefit provision, guideline, protocol, or criterion University of Maryland Health Partners used to make its decision; - Oral interpretation and written translation assistance; and - Assistance with filling out University of Maryland Health Partners' appeal forms.

-[MCO Name] will take no punitive action for:
+University of Maryland Health Partners will take no punitive action for:

-- Members requesting appeals or grievances - Providers requesting expedited resolution of appeals or grievances - Providers supporting a member's appeal or grievance - Members or providers making complaints against [MCO Name] or the Department
+- Members requesting appeals or grievances - Providers requesting expedited resolution of appeals or grievances - Providers supporting a member's appeal or grievance - Members or providers making complaints against University of Maryland Health Partners or the Department

-[MCO Name] will also verify that no provider or facility takes punitive action against a member or provider for using the appeals and grievance system.
-Providers may not discriminate or initiate disenrollment of a member for filing a complaint, grievance, or appeal with [MCO Name].
+University of Maryland Health Partners will also verify that no provider or facility takes punitive action against a member or provider for using the appeals and grievance system.
+Providers may not discriminate or initiate disenrollment of a member for filing a complaint, grievance, or appeal with University of Maryland Health Partners.

 Our internal complaint materials are developed in a culturally sensitive manner, at a suitable reading comprehension level, and in the member's native language if the member is a member of a substantial minority.
-[MCO Name] delivers a copy of its complaint policy and procedures to each new member at the time of initial enrollment, and at any time upon a member's request.
+University of Maryland Health Partners delivers a copy of its complaint policy and procedures to each new member at the time of initial enrollment, and at any time upon a member's request.